Ankylosing spondylitis

 - use non-steroidal anti-inflammatory drugs (NSAIDs) to help with pain

-Your specialist doctor may also give you other types of medicines to manage the inflammation, pain and stiffness.
+If NSAIDs do not work, your doctor may give you other types of medicines to manage the inflammation, pain and stiffness.
 These can include:

 - corticosteroid injections